rr1000/slate/source/index.md

 Risk Management | We proactively perform risk assessments to assure changes to our infrastructure do not expose new risks to ePHI.
 Risks mitigation is done before changes are pushed to production.
 Workforce Training | Despite not having access to the ePHI of our customers, all Catalyze workforce members undergo HIPAA and security training regularly.

 See the finer grain details of how we comply with HIPAA below.
 These are mapped to specific HIPAA rules.
 There's a lot here but again, we are taking this responsibility on so that our customers don't have to.
 Controls marked with an (Req) are *Required*.
 Controls marked with an (A) are *Addressable*.
 In our environment, controls outlined below are implemented on all infrastructure that processes, stores, transmits or can otherwise gain access to ePHI (electronic protected health information).
 The referenced controls are listed on the left, recommendation in the middle, and Catalyze compliant implementation on the right.
+If you're interesting in seeing our specific policy documents, please [email us](mailto:hipaa@catalyze.io).

 # Administrative Safeguards (see [164.308](http://www.hhs.gov/ocr/privacy/hipaa/administrative/securityrule/adminsafeguards.pdf))